-The year 2018-19 was another very strong academic year.
+The year 2019-20 was another very strong academic year, although exceptional in the way grades were awarded due to Covid19.
 Key successes included:

-- 'A' Level pass rate for 16-18 year olds was 97% across an excellent range of 20 subjects, including English, maths, science and art subjects and on par with the national rate. - Vocational Level 1, 2 and 3 programmes offered by the College achieved excellent results, with many Diplomas/Certificates achieving 100% pass rates against national rates of 95%. - The volume of GCSE English and maths retakes continues at a high level as a result of government policy and condition of funding requirements and results had an overall pass rate of 86%. the High School pupils have exceeded their targets and can now celebrate progressing into further education, with 74% of pupils achieving pass grades 4-9 in English and maths and 70% in science. - Apprenticeship success rates at 71%, above the national average.
+- 'A' Level pass rate for 16-18 year olds was 100% across an excellent range of 20 subjects, including English, maths, science and art subjects and on par with the national rate. - Vocational Level 1, 2 and 3 programmes offered by the College achieved excellent results, with many Diplomas/Certificates achieving 100% pass rates. - The volume of GCSE English and maths retakes continues at a high level as a result of government policy and condition of funding requirements and results had an overall pass rate of 86.5%.
+Many of these were sat in November, ahead of the radical changes made due to Covid.
+The High School pupils have achieved excellent results and over 85% can now celebrate progressing into further education, with 74% of pupils achieving pass grades 4-9 in English and maths and 70% in science. - Apprenticeship achievements are still being updated as learners enter their end point assessment but rates at over 70% are expected by the time they are all claimed by December.